 On the survey, the primary drop-down select menu will have the options West and Mountain West.

 Once you select an option for the primary drop-down list, the secondary drop-down list with corresponding options will be displayed.

-I have a large list I am using in the 2-tier lookup question and do not want to have to retype this every time I need to make delete and re-add this question back into my survey.
+I have a large list I am using in the Multi-tier lookup question and do not want to have to retype this every time I need to make delete and re-add this question back into my survey.
 What can I do to make this easier to change?

-A best practice when using a 2-tier lookup table in a survey is to have your question and answer list saved in a word or text document that you can use for making changes.
+A best practice when using a Multi-tier lookup table in a survey is to have your question and answer list saved in a word or text document that you can use for making changes.
 Then, you can delete the old question and easily replace it with the new 2-tier lookup question.